 Step 4: Let them know the benefits you can bring

 Say: “I specialize in rentals and with my books of business, access to the local MLS (and with my subscription to Rental Beast), I can help get your listing in front of people.
-Also, I can help you set a price on your apartment that will help ”
+Also, I can help you set a price on your apartment that will match its market value.”

 Step 5: If you Can, Let Them Know About Your Successes